-A human capital challenge in information technology has been added to your bookmarks.
+A human capital challenge in information technology has been saved

 A large number of job openings, low unemployment, and decreased matching efficiency in the labor market imply that hiring high-quality talent is likely to be a challenge.
 This is particularly true in the IT sector, which is trying to cope with a projected increase in job openings, ever-changing demand for skills, and the rise of the gig economy.